bhavyasahni123/5G-Person-Detection-System/README.md

 This project implements a real-time video analytics system built on a private 5G network.
 It integrates a SIM-enabled 5G camera with an edge-based machine learning pipeline to perform person detection, tracking, and counting.

-The system leverages key 5G capabilities such as network slicing, edge computing (MEC), and local breakout via UPF to achieve low latency, improved security, and full data locality.
+The system leverages key 5G capabilities such as network slicing, edge computing (MEC), and local breakout via UPF to achieve low latency, improved security, and data locality.

-A detailed technical report is included in this repository.
+A detailed technical report is not included due to institutional restrictions.
+This repository contains the implementation along with a summarized system description.

 ---